 Trend #3 – Cybercriminals are Getting Smarter

 The skills that attackers use are evolving every single day.
-It’s hard to keep track what techniques they are using to breach businesses but it’s important to stay as in-the-know as possible.
-It’s not hard for somebody who is tech-savvy to access training courses on the darkweb that will teach them everything they need to know to cause a data breach.
+It’s hard to keep track of what techniques they are using to breach businesses but it’s important to stay as in-the-know as possible.
+It’s not hard for somebody who is tech-savvy to access training courses on the dark web that will teach them everything they need to know to cause a data breach.
 But it’s also easy for you to find tools and resources to defend your business against these hackers.
 Taking security courses and watching online videos is a great first step to improving your security.

 A lot of small businesses think they have nothing to worry about when it comes to being breached.
-We know that no business is safe from an attacker’s crosshairs.
+But we know that no business is safe from an attacker’s crosshairs.
 While your small business may not be on the same scale as Target or Equifax, you are still holding sensitive, personally identifiable information.
 Cybercriminals have realized this fact and are more vigilant than ever.
 If you own a business or have any investment in a small business, sit down and talk to your team about what is happening in terms of security and start to make a plan.